Scheduled MonumentsWalesOffa's Dyke: Section extending 202m from River Teme to West Street

 What is Offa's Dyke: Section extending 202m from River Teme to West Street?

-Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, to mark and defend the Anglo-Welsh border.
+Offa's Dyke is a Early Medieval linear earthwork forming part of the eighth-century frontier defence constructed under King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD015.

 What period does Offa's Dyke: Section extending 202m from River Teme to West Street date from?

 Offa's Dyke: Section extending 202m from River Teme to West Street dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section extending 202m from River Teme to West Street?